kagg-design/kagg-fast-post-generator/readme.txt

 = 1.10.0 =
 * Tested with WordPress 6.4.
+* Tested with PHP 8.3.
+* Fixed fatal error with WP 6.3.
+* Fixed deprecation errors with PHP 8.

 = 1.9.0 =
 * Dropped support for PHP 5.6.
 The minimum required PHP version is now 7.0.